ONSdigital/nsdc/README.md

 * `python server.py`

+## MoveIt

+The current process requires a file watcher to be present in order to trigger an upload to MoveIt.

+Prerequisites:

+* WinSCP

+To set this up locally, you'll need to do the following:

+* Copy watchServiceDB.py from /scripts/ to a local directory, e.g. C:\scripts
+* Acquire the two files (uploadFileToRemote & uploadToMoveIt) from the relevant people on the project, and put them into the same directory.

+Next you will need to generate an ssh-key in order to upload.
+You can do this using PuttyGen, and once you have a key:

+* Open uploadFileToRemove and add it after `-hostkey=`
+* Open watchService.py and make sure the credentials to the Postgres DB are correct.
+* Open uploadToMoveIt.bat and make sure:
+** The path to WinSCP is correct
+** The path to be able to create a log exists (e.g. C:\temps)

+Now you will need to run the watchServiceDB.py within the command prompt.

+`python watchServiceDB.py C:\dev\temp\`

+To prove that both default and secure types are valid, you'll need to have two watchers running to both folders.

+If you trigger a file upload through the UI, it should now upload to MoveIt.

 ### Notes

 If you are updating the schema, you will need to update remove the migrations folder.